Project management is all about planning, organising, and managing resources as effectively as possible to deliver projects successfully.

-Project management is a vital skill for grant making.
+Project management is a vital skill for grant-making.
 Effective project management best practices help projects run smoothly.
 And now that you have a basic understanding of some of these best practices it is time to look at how you can apply these to grant management and maximise your impact within the community.

 Once grant managers have a clear idea of the goals, they want to achieve through a given grant program, they need to map out important program milestones.
 These milestones include the application’s closing dates, internal and external communication frequency, and how regularly the grantees will be required to provide progress reports.
-These program milestones should be captured the program timeline.
+These program milestones should be captured in the program timeline.

-Regular communication helps to build trust and form strong relationships and increase transparency and collaboration.
-Each grantee is unique and, grant managers must actively direct efforts towards identifying the areas their grantees require assistance in, agree on how frequent you and your grantee should communicate and find the right balance that both parties are comfortable with.
+Regular communication helps to build trust, form strong relationships and increase transparency and collaboration.
+Each grantee is unique and, grant managers must actively direct efforts towards identifying the areas their grantees require assistance in, agree on how frequently you and your grantee should communicate and find the right balance that both parties are comfortable with.
 It is an important project management skill to facilitate formal meetings to have two-way conversations at regular intervals throughout the program lifecycle and encourage any questions or feedback from not only your own team but also from other stakeholders.

 Track and stay up to date